LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 Local, Remote, GitHub, Oh My!
 -----------------------------

-So far, the book has covered how to setup a Git repository on the local machine.
+So far, the book has covered how to setup a Git repository on the local machine, also known as **local development**.
 But, one of the benefits of using a VCS is storage of backups.
 So, what happens to the code base if something happens to the machine?
 That is where remote repositories come in.